MartianH/node-amqp-simple-connection-manager/README.md

 exist, or binding to queues), and then you send and receive messages and you never touch that stuff again.

-amqp-connection-manager will reconnect to a new broker whenever the broker it is currently connected to dies.
-When you ask amqp-connection-manager for a channel, you specify one or more `setup` functions to run; the setup functions will be run every time amqp-connection-manager reconnects, to make sure your channel and broker are in a sane state.
+amqp-simple-connection-manager will reconnect to a new broker whenever the broker it is currently connected to dies.
+When you ask amqp-simple-connection-manager for a channel, you specify one or more `setup` functions to run; the setup functions will be run every time amqp-simple-connection-manager reconnects, to make sure your channel and broker are in a sane state.

 Before we get into an example, note this example is written using Promises,